catiegrasse/independent-study/finalPaperDraft.md

 Patients that did not contain one of the above CPT codes in their data were filtered out from the study.
 Further analysis was only performed on this sample of 565 patients.

 Statistical analysis was performed using python scripts written for this study.
+Pandas, an open source python library for data analysis, was used to process the CSV files from the NSQIP database into easy to use data structures (6).
 Multivariate logistic regression was performed using the statsmodels Python library, an open source module for conducting statistical tests, building statistical models, and statistical data exploration (5).
 All python modules used for this study can be found in this Github repository: https://github.com/catiegrasse/independent-study

 #### Experimental Results